parallelwindfarms/parareal/paper/paper.md

 The Parareal algorithm assumes the existence of a cheap but reasonably accurate *coarse* integrator alongside a more computationally expensive *fine* integrator.
-In practice, due to the CFL condition, this means that the coarse integrator works on a coarser mesh than the fine integrator.
+In practice, due to the Courant–Friedrichs–Lewy condition, this means that the coarse integrator works on a coarser mesh than the fine integrator.

 In order to perform the field additions and subtractions required by